iamirmasoud/amazon_sentiment/README.md

 ### Data

 Please download the [Amazon Customer Reviews Dataset](https://www.kaggle.com/bittlingmayer/amazonreviews) from Kaggle and put the `.bz2` files under the `data` subdirectory.
 The dataset contains a total of 4 million reviews with each review labeled to be of either positive or negative sentiment.
+However, I will only be using 100k reviews in this implementation to speed things up.
+Feel free to run it yourself with the entire dataset if you have the time and computing capacity.

 ## Jupyter Notebooks